epfl-espace/cometwiki/concurrent_engineering.md

 > Providing a **timeframe** for the study is critical.
 How long a study should be is always a bit random.
 At ESA, concurrent design studies often end after 8 sessions (each session being 4 hours long).
 Avoid falling into the trap of the never-ending refinement cycle by defining a hard end-date for your study.
 {.is-warning}

 All the information gathered and details defined as part of this step shall be put together in a slide deck to be used during the [kick-off](#kickoff) of the study.
+A proposition for the content of the slides is given below:
+- Mission overview
+- ConOps (high level), to be refined during study
+- Mission objectives
+- Requirements (at system and subsystems’ levels)
+- Scope for the study
+- Design elements

 #### Step 2: Setup